myh1998/RBFleX-NAS/README.md

 #### Noted
 Please store each benchmark on each folder such as `./designspace/NAS-Bench-201/`, `./designspace/NATS-Bench-SSS/`, and `./designsoace/NDS/`.

+### Neural Network Activation Function Benchmark
+We build the Neural Network Activation Function Benchmark (NAFBee) based on VGG-19 over CIFAR-10 and BERT over SST-2 dataset.
+The detail of the benchmark is [here](https://github.com/tomomasayamasaki/RBFleX-NAS/tree/main/NAFBee)

 ## 🟨 Download image dataset
 Our program works with three major datasets: CIFAR-10, CIFAR-100, and ImageNet.
 ### CIFAR-10 and CIFAR-100